Mobile: 0414 585 595

 • Discussing and resolving issues can improve my relationships

-• I have a right to assert myself, even if it doesn’t suit others
+• Yes, I have a right to assert myself, even if it doesn’t suit others

-• I am not under pressure to say yes, simply because I’m asked
+• No, I’m not under pressure to say yes, just because I’m asked

 • Saying no doesn’t make me selfish or inconsiderate